Hong Kong 'umbrella' protest gives topical relevance to Tiananmen vigil

 Police disbanded the Hong Kong protest after 79 days without serious violence, unlike the crackdown in Beijing in 1989.
 China has never released a death toll but estimates from human rights groups and witnesses range from several hundred to several thousand.

-In Taiwan, organizers of a June 4 vigil will hold up yellow umbrellas in solidarity with Hong Kong.
+In Taiwan, organisers of a June 4 vigil will hold up yellow umbrellas in solidarity with Hong Kong.

-"We would like to speak out for Hong Kong, for the democracy, freedom and human rights we are fighting for," said Chou Ching-chang, an organizer.
+"We would like to speak out for Hong Kong, for the democracy, freedom and human rights we are fighting for," said Chou Ching-chang, an organiser.

 (Additional reporting by Hong Kong newsroom; Editing by Robert Birsel)